astorfi/TensorFlow-World/CONTRIBUTING.rst

 Pull Request Process
 ====================

+Please consider the following criterions in order to help us in a better way:

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+1. Ensure any install or build dependencies are removed before the end of the layer when doing a build and creating a pull request.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Add comments with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. You may merge the Pull Request in once you have the sign-off of one other developers, or if you do not have permission to do that, you may request the owner to merge it for you if you believe all checks are paased.

 ============
 Final Note